palazzem/arduino-udoo-rover/README.rst

 ADK 2012 compatibility
 ----------------------

-The main feature of this sketch is that it's ADK enabled.
+This sketch is ADK enabled.
 In the main loop Arduino waits for any commands sent by an Android device.
 You can find an `Android application`_, ready to deploy, which is fully compatible with this sketch.

 .. _Android application: https://github.com/palazzem/android-udoo-rover